OlympusDAO/verified-ohmies/README.md

    - URL values:
      - Production: `https://verified-ohmies-discord.vercel.app/api/command-interactions`
      - Staging: `https://verified-ohmies-discord-staging.vercel.app/api/command-interactions`
+     - Other branches: copy the URL from the Vercel deployment for the discord project, and append `/api/command-interactions`
    - Follow these steps:
      1. Visit the applications in the developer portal: <https://discord.com/developers/applications>
      2. Select the app created